 If any property management company provides maintenance services without thinking it through or having a process in place, they would most likely make more money by not providing it.
 A lot of companies have lost money this way, and it’s often due to lost receipts or not tracking expenses well enough.
 You may not realize you’re spending more on parts and labor than you are earning.
 You have to make sure your maintenance personnel are busy working and not spending extra time at Home Depot.
 Fixing homes and providing a good maintenance service is great, but to avoid losing money, you need to track better and charge more.

-Managing Your Time with a Property Management Business and a Maintenance Business
+Managing Your Time with a Property Management Company and a Maintenance Business

 As a CEO you shouldn’t spend any more time on this than you do on other tasks.
 The amount of time a CEO spends on a maintenance business depends on communication and scheduling.
-There are tools that can help with the actual oversight.
+There are tools that can help with the actual oversight of routine maintenance.
 You can look at profitability by property or by tech from a CEO level; it’s no different than spending time on anything else.

 To control scheduling, getting the right systems is key.
 You can get away with a lot until your company grows too large.
 If you can alleviate the pain points like confirming that specific work has been done, or making sure maintenance coordinators, techs, and clients are all in the communication loop, then everything else can get pretty easy.